We are next generation leaders who impact Greater Omaha’s future.

 According to an Omaha World Herald report, the rate of young professionals moving out of the Omaha metro area is greater than the rate moving into the city, with a net negative of 4,800 per year.
 A survey conducted by Blueprint Nebraska reinforces this trend, as the top two concerns for Nebraska’s economy is its ability to attract and retain qualified employees, and retain young people.
 Through a comprehensive Exit Survey, the YP Council is looking to discover the top reasons young professionals are deciding to leave the city.
 The primary goal is to identify factors within our control to attract/retain talent in Omaha metro.

-This project is currently in action – Help us spread the word by sharing the survey!
+This project is currently in action – Check back Spring 2020 for the results!

 2017 Diversity & Inclusion